Jeffrey Flier: Opinion

-Flier has taught, mentored and promoted the career development of diverse trainees, faculty, scientists, physicians, and leaders over several decades.
-He has questioned the blanket and often ineffective approach toward DEI (diversity, equity, inclusion) initiatives.
+Flier has questioned the blanket and often ineffective approach toward DEI (diversity, equity, inclusion) initiatives.
 He does not support mandatory diversity statements in faculty applications.
 He does not support the removal of historic portraits in universities (which are predominantly of white men) in order to provide more inclusive environments for historically underrepresented populations, like women and minorities.
-Flier wants fairness for all, and he has critiqued the harmful “cancel culture”.
-He and other leaders have asked for an objective and fair-minded adjudication for Dr. David M. Sabatini, a biologist who was fired by the Howard Hughes Medical Institute and resigned from the Whitehead Institute and MIT following an allegation of sexual misconduct.
+Flier says he wants fairness for all, and he has critiqued what he calls “the harmful cancel culture”.
+He and other leaders have asked for a more favorable adjudication for David M. Sabatini, a biologist who was fired by the Howard Hughes Medical Institute and resigned from the Whitehead Institute and MIT following an allegation of sexual misconduct.